testing-library/react-hooks-testing-library/docs/api-reference.md

 function hydrate(): void
 ```

 > This is only used when using the `server` module.
-See [Rendering](/renderer) for more information
+See [SSR](/usage/ssr-hooks) for more information
+> on server-side rendering your hooks.

 A function to hydrate the component.
-This is commonly used before `act` calls and after `rerender`
-calls.
+This is required before you can interact with the hook, whether
+that is an `act` or `rerender` call.
+Some effects such as `useEffect` will not be called unless
+`hydrate` is called.

 ### `...asyncUtils`